XiaSun-Atmos/test-case-docs/source/2019Haloween.rst

 Namelist
 ===================

-The case runs are initialized at 00z Jul 11, 2019 with 168 hours forecasting.
+The case runs are initialized at 12z Oct 25, 2019 with 168 hours forecasting.
 The corresponding namelist options that need to be changed are listed below.

 .. table:: Table Namelist options